auth0/docs/articles/extensions/gitlab-deploy.md

 Once you have configured your Auth0 Extension, you will need to configure the GitLab Webhook to complete the integration.

-1. In your GitLab repository, click on the gear icon near the top right of the page to open the menu.
-Click on **Webhooks**.
+1. In your GitLab repository, click on the gear (Settings) icon.
+In the menu that appears, click on **Integrations**.
+This brings up the Webhook configuration area.

 ![](/media/articles/extensions/gitlab-deploy/gitlab-settings-menu.png)